Tax & AccountingMay 16, 2025

 Standard deduction

 The TCJA nearly doubled the standard deduction for tax years beginning after 2017.
-For 2025, the inflation adjusted amounts are $30,000 for joint filers, $22,500 for heads of households, and $15,000 for single taxpayers and married taxpayers filing separately.
-These higher amounts are set to expire after 2025.
-The proposed bill would make those higher amounts permanent.
-For tax years 2025 through 2028, the amounts above would increase by $2,000, $1,500, and $1,000, respectively.
-In the case of seniors, an additional standard deduction of $4,000 would be available during those same years.
+For 2025 (prior to the Act), the inflation adjusted amounts were $30,000 for joint filers, $22,500 for heads of households, and $15,000 for single taxpayers and married taxpayers filing separately.
+These higher amounts were set to expire after 2025.
+The Act increases the amount of the standard deduction for tax years beginning in 2025 and subject to inflation thereafter.
+Under the Act, the standard deduction amounts for 2025 are $31,500 for joint filers $23,625 for heads of households, and $15,750 for single taxpayers and married taxpayers filing separately.

 SALT deduction

 One of the most controversial provisions of the TCJA was the imposition of a $10,000 cap on the deduction for state and local taxes.
 Before the ink was dry on the 2017 legislation, lawmakers in higher tax states on both sides of the aisle (the so-called “SALT Caucus”) were introducing legislation intended to increase or outright repeal the cap.
-The proposed bill, after extended negotiations between leadership and the SALT Caucus, would allow a $40,000 limit on the SALT deduction ($20,000 for married taxpayers filing separately) for 2025.
-The limitation would phase out for taxpayers with modified adjusted gross income in excess of $500,000 ($250,000 for married taxpayers filing separately).
-After 2025, these amounts increase by one percent each year through 2033, and then hold at the 2033 amount.
+The Act increases the cap to $40,000 for 2025, with a one percent increase in the cap each year through 2029 before returning to the $10,000 limit in 2030.
+The cap is reduced by 30% of the amount by which the taxpayer’s modified adjusted gross income exceeds a threshold amount.
+That threshold amount is generally $500,000 for 2025, with a one percent increase each year through 2029.

 Comment.
-This has proven to be one of the stickier points for legislators in their negotiations.
-Members of the SALT Caucus were still outwardly unhappy with the $40,000 limit agreed to in the bill, but ultimately decided to vote in favor of it.
+This had proven to be one of the stickier points for legislators in their negotiations in both the House and Senate.
+Members of the SALT Caucus were still outwardly unhappy with the $40,000 limit agreed to in the House bill, but ultimately decided to vote in favor of it.
+The initial Senate proposal made no increase in the cap, but was eventually increased to match the House bill.
+In the days leading up to passage in the Senate, members of

 Child tax credit